zakcali/trimLabResults/README.md

 ```

 I created a html web page, with minimal JavaScript coding.
 Just paste laboratory results text to form on the top, click "Kısalt" button, see trimmed text in the form on the bottom.
-Now you can select the trimmed text, and copy it to clipboard, then paste it to patients history.
+Now you can select the trimmed text, and click "Kopyala" to copy it to clipboard, then paste it to patients history in your EHR software.